-And if the need is so overwhelming, why aren’t you using an audio file?
+And since if the need is so overwhelming, why aren’t you using an audio file?
 Shouldn’t that give the most precise rendering of the pronunciation?
-In this day and age of the Internet, why mess around with something invented more than 120 years ago when audio systems were practically non-existent?
+In this day and age of the Internet, why mess around with something like the IPA invented more than 120 years when audio systems were non-existent?

-Ultimately, despite its name, the IPA is not really a phonetic alphabet but an alphabet-looking notation system used for linguistic analysis rather than for helping with pronunciation.
+Ultimately, despite its name, the IPA is not really a phonetic alphabet.
+It is simply an alphabet-looking notation system for linguistic analysis rather than for helping with pronunciation.